GilsonPSantos/GPSMaskTextField/README.md

 GPSMaskTextField has a validation class that if instantiated, using reflection, takes care of all the validations configured for the field and notifies its controller if all the fields are valid or not as explained in the section "Delegates of field validation".

-To use the automatic validation features, simply invoke the instance of the "ValidationFields ()" class in the viewDidLoad, calling its function "validationAllFields ()", informing which class has the GPSMaskTextField objects to validate in the first parameter and in the second who will implement the delegate with the answers "ValidationFieldsDelegate", according to example below:
+To use the automatic validation features, simply invoke the instance of the "ValidationFields ()" class, calling its function "validationAllFields ()", informing which class has the GPSMaskTextField objects to validate in the first parameter and in the second who will implement the delegate with the answers "GPSValidationFieldsDelegate", according to example below:

 The automatic validation only resets the fields that have "Is Required" enabled "On".
 Fields that have this option "Off" will have their masks applied normally but are not contemplated by this extra validation.